Handbook home

 - Available to Study Abroad and/or Study Exchange Students

-This subject is available to students studying at the University from eligible overseas institutions on exchange and study abroad.
-Students are required to satisfy any listed requirements, such as pre- and co-requisites, for enrolment in the subject.
+This subject is available to students studying at the University from eligible overseas institutions on study abroad and exchange; students are required to satisfy any listed requirements, such as pre- and co-requisites, for enrolment in the subject.
+These requirements may be met by equivalent study completed at and approved by your home institution.